 -Bankei Yōtaku

 Daehaeng Sunim provided very direct instructions on how to approach this practice all throughout our lives.
-She often referred to it as Juingong or Hanmaum.
+She often referred to it as Juingong (empty doer or true-self) or Hanmaum (one-mind).

 There are no justifications or reasons involved in letting go.
 As soon as something arises, unconditionally entrust it to Juingong (the empty doer that is truly doing things), your foundation.
 Entrust everything to Juingong.
 Entrust the things you understand and the things you don’t understand, entrust happiness and entrust suffering, entrust poverty and entrust disease.
 Let go of things that are not going well, and let go of things that are going well.